A guide to the most common t-bone car accident injuries.

-Often, these injuries are semi-permanent or require surgery to fully correct.
+Often, these t-bone car accident injuries are semi-permanent or require surgery to fully correct.
 As with a hip injury, this can negatively impact a person’s mobility and be extremely difficult to manage.

 Shoulder injuries are also relatively common in T-Bone accidents.
 At the moment of impact, the driver is holding on to the steering wheel.
 The force of the impact can wrench the steering wheel out of the driver’s hands in a way that damages the cartilage and ligaments in their shoulder.
 This is especially true for drivers who see the impact coming and reactively grip the steering wheel harder or try to take sudden corrective action with immense force on the steering wheel.

 As with the leg injuries, the strain the driver is putting on their own limb, coupled with the violent impact, can result in severe injuries.
 The tissue that is damaged in the shoulder is often the rotator cuff, which is a collection of muscles and tendons that keep your arm bone in the shoulder socket.
 Rotator cuff tears generally cannot heal on their own.
 Although mild cases may be able to regain limited mobility through physical therapy, they often require surgery.

 Following rotator cuff or shoulder surgery, the victim is left with severely limited mobility.
 They are generally required to wear a sling for several weeks following the surgery and participate in physical therapy, including a home exercise program in order to regain mobility and strength.

 Why T-bone collisions are more dangerous and deadly